Or Cap. Whomever. I'd have figured Cap, y'know, but Tony has such an ego and he

 So have you heard about this little movie called The Avengers?

-I not only saw it — opening day, in fact, which is always fun, but for the past dozen or so years not something that I've been able to count on doing given my health — I've written about it, too; that commentary just hasn't made it onto the blog yet.
+I not only saw it — opening day, which is always fun but for the past dozen or so years not something that I've been able to count on doing — I've written about it as well; that commentary just hasn't made its way here yet.
+My actual review of the Joss Whedon jam will hopefully be along shortly after these musings on its revenue and other impressive statistics.

 The first time I saw her, Pebbles was basically trying to climb into the sky.